Glance Inside the Book

 Games, projects, and DIY instructions to make your own pads

 A glossary of new and interesting words

-Our number one priority is accessibility to the girls we strive to serve.
+Our number one priority is accessibility to the communities we serve.
 Ordering 5 or more books?
-Receive bulk order discount.
+Receive bulk order discount!

 Additional heavy discounts available for: